InternetPolicyReview/oa-resources/lagotto_altmetrics.md

 ## Lagotto

 Background information on altmetrics can be found at [altmetrics.org](http://altmetrics.org).
-The idea behind altmetrics is to go beyond
+Altmetrics aims go beyond traditional forms of measuring "academic impact" by drawing on data from online platforms.

-[Lagotto](http://lagotto.io) is an open-source application for tracking altmetrics.
-This guide is a resource for
+[Lagotto](http://lagotto.io) is an open-source application for tracking such article-level metrics.
+This guide is a resource for journals or other publishers who wish to use Lagotto. <!-- add reasons to use lagotto -->

 *Note*: Lagotto is not all you need to begin showing altmetrics.
 Depending on how your journal is set up, you may need:
 - a way to track events that take place on your website, such as page views or pdf downloads.
-This may occur through e.g. Piwik, Google Analytics, or some other script.
+This may occur through e.g. Piwik, Google Analytics, or some other tracking solution.
 - a way to visualize the metrics.
-The [Almviz](https://github.com/jalperin/almviz) project by Juan Alperin, Martin Fenner, and others is an excellent way to do this, but you can also look into other [D3.JS](https://github.com/jalperin/almviz) visualizations.
+The [Almviz](https://github.com/jalperin/almviz) project by Juan Alperin, Martin Fenner, and others is an excellent way to do this, but you can also look into other [D3.JS](https://d3js.org/) visualizations.
 Think about what forms of information portrayal would be useful for your readers.

 ## Factors to consider: